Should I Get a Lawyer for a Car Accident in Ohio, US? | Legal Help

 Police reports, witness statements, dashcam footage, and expert analysis can help.
 A lawyer will gather and present this evidence for you.

 Yes.
-Ohio allows victims to pursue non-economic damages such as pain and emotional distress.
+Ohio law permits non-economic damages to be considered in certain personal injury claims. such as pain and emotional distress.

 Key Takeaways